 - Experian – Scores are broken down into five categories: very poor (0-560), poor (561-720), fair (721-880), good (881-960) and excellent (961-999).

 - Equifax – Scores are out of 900.
 Good is 400-474, and excellent is anything between 475 and 900.

 - TransUnion – TransUnion has a slightly different system.
 Scores are out of 1,000 but are accompanied by your credit rating.
 So you will also have your ‘overall credit worthiness’ scored as a number from one to five.

-If you are unhappy with your credit score, then there are ways to improve it.
-Check out our article on how to improve your credit score.
+If you are unhappy with it, then there are ways to improve your credit score.

 Using credit wisely also has the potential to help build or rebuild your credit.
 Credit-builder cards can help you get on the right track.
 Check out our list of top-rated credit cards for bad credit in the UK to determine what is best for you.

 Some offers on The Motley Fool UK site are from our partners — it’s how we make money and keep this site going.
 But does that impact our ratings?
 Nope.
 Our commitment is to you.
 If a product isn’t any good, our rating will reflect that, or we won’t list it at all.
 Also, while we aim to feature the best products available, we do not review every product on the market.
 Learn more here.
 The statements above are The Motley Fool’s alone and have not been provided or endorsed by bank advertisers.
 John Mackey, CEO of Whole Foods Market, an Amazon subsidiary, is a member of The Motley Fool’s board of directors.
 The Motley Fool UK has recommended Barclays, Hargreaves Lansdown, HSBC Holdings, Lloyds Banking Group, Mastercard, and Tesco.